jakswa/node-mailpress/README.md

 Expected structure:
 - parent directory (whatever name)
  - mailer directory (whatever name)
      - welcomeMail.js
  - views
      - mail
          - welcomeMail.html
          - welcomeMail.txt

-This can be overriden in either the application config or in the individual mailer's config, but I admit not much testing has been done with custom mailer options at this time.
+This can be overridden in either the application config or in the individual mailer's config, but I admit not much testing has been done with custom mailer options at this time.

 Requirements
 ============